thanospan/iot-workshop/mosquitto/README.md

 docker compose up -d
 ```

-- The Mosquitto MQTT Broker is running at `localhost:1883`
+- The Mosquitto MQTT broker is running at `localhost:1883`

-  Note: When referencing from another Docker container running on a different Docker network (e.g., Node-RED), the host machine's IP address should be used instead of `localhost`.
+  Note: When referencing the MQTT broker from another Docker container running on a different Docker network (e.g., Node-RED), the host machine's IP address should be used instead of `localhost`.

 - Test using Docker:
   - Open a terminal and run an MQTT subscriber: